 We have a range of volunteering opportunities at our two centres, on trips out and about in the local area and at events across Norwich.
 Opportunities vary from partying with members of our Out of Hours Club at a very special night out, to being an elf supporting Father Christmas!

 Important Information for Volunteers:

-The Hamlet is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment
+The Hamlet is committed to safeguarding and promoting the welfare of children, young people and at risk adults and expects all staff and volunteers to share this commitment

 All volunteer positions working with children or our adults are subject to satisfactory references and a DBS check.